Rock2638/VBA-challenge/README.md

 # VBA-challenge solution
 This Challenge involved summarising and analysing generated stock market data.
-A script is created that loops through all the stocks for one year and outputs the following information.
+A script is created that loops through all the stocks for one year and outputs the following information:
-The:

 -	Ticker symbol
 -	Yearly change